micmejia/bible-dump/AMPC/Daniel/Dan 9.md

-Now therefore, O our God, listen to _and_ heed the prayer of Your servant [^a][Daniel] and his supplications, and for Your own sake cause Your face to shine upon Your sanctuary which is desolate.
+Now therefore, O our God, listen to _and_ heed the prayer of Your servant [Daniel] and his supplications, and for Your own sake cause Your face to shine upon Your sanctuary which is desolate.